-- 7.7 LLU also allows the access seeker to utilise both high and low frequency bands available over the fixed line which can be used to provide broadband services and voice telephony services. - 7.8 In many ways, a line sharing service is similar to a LLU service.
-Line sharing services also provide access to fixed communications cables and are provided on an unconditional basis between: - (a) the boundary of a telecommunications grid at or near the customer's premises; and - (b) a potential point of interconnection that is related to a "customer access module." $^{\prime\prime198}$ - 7.9 Line sharing services typically require an access seeker to provide their own equipment in order to deliver services over the relevant communications cables. - 7.10 However, unlike LLU services, line sharing services only utilise the high frequency bands (i.e. 20,000+ Hertz) of the communications wire it is being delivered over.
+- 7.6 Purchasers of an ULL service must provision their own equipment to the fixed cable lines, which allows each access seeker to construct and tailor their services to meet customer needs to differentiate themselves from competitors.
+For example, an access seeker may wish to provide a mix of voice and broadband services, high speed broadband only, etc. - 7.7 ULL also allows the access seeker to utilise both high and low frequency bands available over the fixed line which can be used to provide broadband services and voice telephony services. - 7.8 In many ways, a line sharing service is similar to a ULL service.
+Line sharing services also provide access to fixed communications cables and are provided on an unconditional basis between: - (a) the boundary of a telecommunications grid at or near the customer's premises; and - (b) a potential point of interconnection that is related to a "customer access module."
+198 - 7.9 Line sharing services typically require an access seeker to provide their own equipment in order to deliver services over the relevant communications cables. - 7.10 However, unlike ULL services, line sharing services only utilise the high frequency bands (i.e. 20,000+ Hertz) of the communications wire it is being delivered over.
 In this way, these services cannot be used to provide traditional voice services, which require carriage over the lower frequency band of the cable. - 7.11 Therefore, because line sharing services only use the higher frequency bands, the line is typically shared with another retail service provider who delivers voice services to the end user on the same line.
 This effectively allows two different access seekers to provide two different services to the same end user, over the same communications cable. - 7.12 Bitstream services provide access to those lines at Layer 2 of the OSI model.
 This service still provides access seekers with the ability to provide an xDSL service to their end users, but by acquiring a Layer 2 rather than a Layer 1 service.

-- 7.13 On the demand side, the MCMC will consider all of the sub-loop services, line sharing services, bitstream services and the local loop service in a single product market.
+7.13 On the demand side, the MCMC considered all of the sub-loop services, line sharing services, bitstream services and the local loop service in a single product market.
 This is because all of these local access services provide access to the last mile.
-It is likely that if there is a SSNIP in relation to one of these services then an access seeker may attempt to acquire one of the alternative local access services on offer. - 7.14 The MCMC does not consider that wholesale resale of DSL services or the resale of local telephony services are substitutable for access to these local access services.
-As discussed in Part A above, resale of these services does not provide access seekers with the functionality and control that is required to effectively compete with the owner of this local access infrastructure.
-Access to these resale services may be a step on the ladder of investment, but this does not mean that they will comprise a viable, economic substitute.
+It is likely that if there is a SSNIP in relation to one of these services then an access seeker may attempt to acquire one of the alternative local access services on offer.

-&lt;sup>198 ACCC, Fixed Services Review Discussion Paper on the Declaration Inquiry (2013) at page 56.
+198 ACCC, Fixed Services Review Discussion Paper on the Declaration Inquiry (2013) at page 56.
 Market definition analysis